 The emergence of smartphones and app stores led to a surge in demands from clients that didn’t understand the technology or its cost.
 Requests were made so ignorantly that “let’s make an app” became a punchline in almost every advertising office (and it still draws a few chuckles today).

 The average cost of an app is $50,000 for the most basic option.
 And since people are still not walking around with smart glasses and contact lenses, the only way to view AR is through a smartphone and, specifically, a purpose-built app.

 While you can certainly find companies that say they build one for $30,000, the end result will be a shallow interpretation of what you had in mind.
 For AR apps like the Ikea Place, you’re looking well into over $100,000 upfront plus regular update costs.

 Consumers don’t want to view adverts at the best of times.
 So very few are going to go through the trouble of downloading a new app on to their phone just to view them.

 If you want to use AR you’ll need a big budget coupled with an insightful, intelligent idea to use the technology in a way that will generate sales while also being entertaining.

 Just like when social media first entered the market, the hype only lives up to the promise if you do the hard work to learn about the technology first.

 Think about what experiences your brand currently offers consumers and how an AR integration could genuinely help them learn more about your business and encourage them to make purchases.

-If you feel like you aren’t ready to make the leap just yet, print and direct marketing backed by powerful, accurate data is still the most effective way to bring in new customers and see a strong ROI.
+If you feel like you aren’t ready to make the leap just yet, print and Direct Mail marketing backed by powerful, accurate data is still the most effective way to bring in new customers and see a strong ROI.

 Call 800-959-8365 to speak to one of our representatives and drive sales with your own data-driven direct marketing campaign.